|Available at phyllis walter:|

 "What's that mean on your windshield?"

 I looked and saw that she was talking about the decal at the top which read: IMPORTED FROM DETROIT.
 It was there when I bought the car, used, a year or so before.
-The salesman explained that it was intended as a point of pride about the car being as good as any import, but coming from right here on our own shores.
+The salesman explained that it was intended as a point of pride about the car being as good as any import.
 Once he said that, I didn't give it a second thought.

 "Oh!"
 I smiled with the suburban white bread naivety of Mary Tyler Moore's sitcom persona.
 "It was there when I bought the car.
 I think it's just a little poke at the imports."